 Why is a man’s voice coming out of your baby’s mouth?
 Because his voice is deepening.
 He’ll also start growing facial and pubic hair.
 At 12, puberty could be in full swing.
 For some, it starts earlier.
 For others, it’s a bit later.
 It's a time for deodorant, growth spurts and emerging sexual awareness.
 Everyone is different, so don’t be worried if your son is more or less mature at this age.

 Thanks to puberty, he’s paying more attention to his body.
 He’s more focused on how he looks and what he’s wearing.
+He may express an interest in joining a gym or start exercising in his room.

 He’s also concerned about what other kids think of him.
 This may change the way he acts and expresses affection toward you, especially in front of his friends.